sjtudyq/FedConcat/README.md

 # FedConcat

-This is the code for Exploiting Label Skew in Federated Learning with Model Concatenation.
+This is source code for Exploiting Label Skew in Federated Learning with Model Concatenation.

 An example running script is in `run.sh`.